 Each year, all new delegates to JoMUN are invited to attend a Bootcamp training session to become familiar with the purpose, processes, and rules of MUN.
-The training is planned for and run by the JoMUN chairs.
-Please find a report from our Press team on the proceedings of last year's Bootcamp below.
+Last year's training was planned for and run by the JoMUN chairs.
+The Bootcamp for JoMUN XVI was held Saturday, August 18, 2018.